 School Direct Teacher Training

 At The Marvell College we have exciting opportunities for you to train to become a qualified teacher through School Centred Initial Teacher Training in partnership with St Mary’s College and Hull SCITT.
 We have a strong track record of providing high quality teacher training and school experience and many current Marvell staff trained with us.

 So what is School Direct?
 It is a 100% school based route to Qualified Teacher Status.
 It incorporates the best elements of the PGCE and employment-based routes and leads to the PGCE (Masters Level) qualification and QTS.

-Training places are available for 2019-20 through Hull SCITT: Biology, Chemistry, Computing, D&T, English, Geography, History, Mathematics, Mathematics (salaried), Modern Languages (French, Spanish), Music, Physics, Physical Education, Religious Education.
+Training places are available through Hull SCITT: Biology, Chemistry, Computing, Art & Design, D&T, English, Geography, History, Mathematics, Mathematics (salaried), Modern Languages (French, Spanish), Music, Physics, Physical Education, Religious Education.

 Why The Marvell College?

 We are a school who have continually improved pupil progress over the past three years.
 We work in partnership with St Mary’s College who are well above national average for progress 8.
 Our training programme track record is very successful with 100% of trainee passing as good or better.
 Many of our current staff are former School Direct trainees who trained with us, some of whom are now in leadership positions.

 What does our School Direct Course include?